-Interestingly enough, I’ve never been more regular in my life.
-No bloating.
-No gas.
-No explosive diarrhea (guess that’s a thing on carnivore).
-And certainly no constipation.
-My digestive system was actually loving carnivore!
+But guess what?
+I’ve never been more regular in my entire life!
+During those 30 days, there was no sign of bloating, gas, or explosive diarrhea (guess that’s a thing on carnivore).
+And the best part— no constipation.
+My digestive system actually loved carnivore!

-This seriously blew my mind.
-All this time I had been psycho about my water and fiber intake in order to stay regular.
-And as it turns out, all that fiber may have actually been contributing to my constipation.
+This seriously blew my mind!
+For years, I had been psycho about consuming enough water and fiber to stay regular.
+And as it turns out, all that fiber may have actually contributed to my constipation.

 Hear me out.

 Fiber: Is it Necessary for a Healthy Gut?